lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 ..  container:: justify

-    Note : If you see 'Dangerous builds = 0', as could be the case with some LAMMPS versions, you can ignore the next part.
+    Note : If you see *Dangerous builds = 0*, as could be the case with some LAMMPS versions, you can ignore the next part.